 A host reservation consists of one or more DHCP identifiers used to associate the reservation with a client, e.g. MAC address, DUID, or client identifier; and a collection of resources and/or parameters to be returned to the client if the client's DHCP message is associated with the host reservation by one of the identifiers.
 Stork can detect existing host reservations specified both in the configuration files of the monitored Kea servers and in the host database backends accessed via the Kea Host Commands premium hook library.
+At present, Stork provides no means to update or delete host reservations.

-All reservations detected by Stork can be listed by selecting the DHCP menu option and then selecting Host Reservations.
+All reservations detected by Stork can be listed by selecting the DHCP menu option and then selecting Hosts.

 The first column in the presented view displays one or more DHCP identifiers for each host in the format hw-address=0a:1b:bd:43:5f:99, where hw-address is the identifier type.
 In this case, the identifier type is the MAC address of the DHCP client for which the reservation has been specified.
 Supported identifier types are described in the following sections of the Kea Administrator Reference Manual (ARM): Host Reservation in DHCPv4 and Host Reservation in DHCPv6.
+If multiple identifiers are present for a reservation, the reservation is assigned when at least one of the identifiers matches the received DHCP packet.

-The next two columns contain the static assignments of the IP addresses and/or delegated prefixes to the clients.
-There may be one or more such IP reservations for each host.
+The second column, IP Reservations, includes the static assignments of the IP addresses and/or delegated prefixes to the clients.
+There may be one or more IP reservations for each host.